Eco Plastics Bottle Recycling Facility, United Kingdom

 Eco Plastics (formerly known as AWS Eco Plastics) unveiled a new plastic bottle recycling facility in November 2010.
-Located in Hemswell in Lincolnshire, UK, the new facility is a rebuild of the plant's sorting and storage area, which was completely destroyed in 2008 due to a fire accident.
+The new facility is a rebuild of the plant’s sorting and storage area, which was completely destroyed in 2008 due to a fire accident.
 It took 14 months to reconstruct the plant.

-The new facility is capable of processing more than 100,000t of plastic, equivalent to two billion bottles a year, making it the most sophisticated and the largest bottle recycling facility in Europe.
+The new facility is capable of processing 75,000t of polyethylene terephthalate (PET) a year, up from 35,000t, which makes it the most sophisticated and the largest bottle recycling facility in Europe.
 Eco Plastics intends to increase the capacity to 140,000t/year.

 Eco Plastics employs more than 130 people, of which 110 work at the processing site itself.

-All the rPET produced by the new facility will be sold to Coca-Cola under a ten-year agreement.
-The expansion is part of Coca-Cola's plans to include 25% rPET in its plastic packaging sold in the UK by 2012.
+All the rPET produced by the new facility is sold to Coca-Cola as part of a ten-year agreement.
+The expansion is part of Coca-Cola’s plans to include 25% rPET in its plastic packaging sold in the UK.

-Planning permission for the new facility was given in May 2011 by the Lincolnshire County Council.
-The expansion will increase the size of the current facility from 1,00,000ft² to 140,000ft².
-Construction on the expansion began in August 2011 and will be completed before the 2012 Olympic Games.
+Planning permission for the new facility was given in May 2011 by Lincolnshire County Council.
+The expansion increased the size of the current facility from 1,00,000 square feet to 140,000 square feet.
+Construction on the expansion began in August 2011 and was completed in May 2012.

-The new facility is expected to double the UK's plastic reprocessing capacity to 75,000t in addition to creating 30 new jobs.
+The new facility has created 30 new jobs.
+It is expected to double the UK’s plastic reprocessing capacity to 75,000t.

 The re-opened facility houses 17 polymer and optical sorters developed by Stadler, TITECH and Herbold.
 In addition it houses a hot wash and an extrusion line manufactured by Sorema, which was added as part of the £14m capital investment programme initiated in June 2009.

-The programme also involved installation of closed loop water processing system that can recycle up to 15m³/hr of water to be reused in the process.
-Eco Plastics claims it to be the first such facility in Europe's plastic bottle processing industry.
+The programme also involved installation of a closed loop water processing system that can recycle up to 15m³/hr of water to be reused in the process.
+Eco Plastics claims it is the first such facility in Europe’s plastic bottle processing industry.

 Plastic bales received from the suppliers are put in a bale breaker to separate them into individual items.
 These are sorted into PET and HDPE while the other plastic is sent down to the second line for further sorting.